Despite their compact size, baby pineapple produces sweet fruit after 2 to 3 years, but they demand ideal sunshine to make one.

 Arid conditions can induce yellow or greyish, wilted leaves and stunted growth in baby pineapple plants.

-Thus, carefully adjust the watering schedule concerning varying temperatures and use mini watering cans to water the soil directly.
+Thus, carefully adjust the watering schedule considering the changing temperatures and use mini watering cans to water the soil directly.

 3. Soil & Fertilizer